Normal Distribution and Normality

 - Normality Testing

-Normality tests are used to determine whether the population of interest is normally distributed.
-As discussed above there are several normality tests available like Anderson-Darling test, Sharpiro-Wilk test, Jarque-Bera test and so on.
-For any of these tests, the null and alternative hypothesis are generally the same:
+Normality tests determine whether the population of interest is normally distributed.
+As discussed above, several normality tests are available, like the Anderson-Darling test, the Sharpiro-Wilk test, the Jarque-Bera test, and so on.
+For any of these tests, the null and alternative hypotheses are generally the same:

 Use Minitab to Run a Normality Test

 Steps to run a normality test in Minitab.
-(Open Sample Data.xlsx and use the “One Sample T-Test” tab)
+(Open normality.mtw using Minitab)

 - A new window named “Normality Test” pops up.